Compliance on Demand

 • From client feedback, they felt the legacy design had confusing entry points for search and browse.

-• Most attempts to find relevant content resulted in dead ends
+• Manuy attempts to find relevant content resulted in dead ends.

 • Other content surfaced on the page was generally not useful or relevant to users.